 Want to grow just one or two large plants?
 Then bucket hydroponics, or the “Bucket Bubbler” is for you!
 A bucket hydroponic setup is very popular for growing a few large specimens in small spaces.
-They are simple and cheap to build, low maintenance, and the plants love it.
+They are simple and cheap to build, low maintenance and the plants love it.

 TIP Note, there is a link at the end of the series to a nice printable booklet of the process!

 Not ready for a large hydroponic garden yet?
 Get started below with our single and simple bucket bubbler FREE PLANS.

-work great for one or two large “specimen plants”.
+These work great for one or two large “specimen plants”.
 They can support a slow-growing plant like a fig for the long-term.

-There is plenty of room in the 5-gallon bucket for a large root mass, which means a large plant
+There is plenty of room in the 5-gallon bucket for a large root mass, which means a large plant will thrive in it.

 Bucket bubblers are super easy to construct and get growing, and they are too cool!
 I love them and keep one going at all times in my office.

 Most of the needed materials are available from Home Depot or the hardware store.
-A couple items must come from a hydroponics supplier (but we tell you a good source).
+A couple of items must come from a hydroponics supplier (but we tell you a good source).